The Inshore Patrol Flotilla

 Probably MFV 2032 Trebouliste at anchor in the Helford

-Breeze – a 105ft trawler.
+HMS Breeze – a 105ft trawler.
 Arrived to assist with operation PLANIMETER in March 1943 and was still in the Helford in July 1944.

-HMY Sunbeam II – a splendid, three-masted square-topsail schooner that belonged to Lord Runciman: a near replica of the original Sunbeam in which Lord Brassey had sailed around the world.
+HMY Sunbeam II (SIS) – a splendid, three-masted square-topsail schooner that belonged to Lord Runciman: a near replica of the original Sunbeam in which Lord Brassey had sailed around the world.
 She acted as the headquarters for the Inshore Patrol Flotilla from June 1943 until March 1945.

 HMY Sunbeam II, the headquarters of the Inshore Patrol Flotilla, moored in the Helford (Courtesy of Secret Flotillas)